 Then, I hit my first wall!
 Karsten is not her daughter.
 As soon as I put that goat’s milk inside of him, as close to human’s milk as goat’s milk is supposed to be, his phlegm factory kicked into high gear!
 It actually made it worse.

 So then my study deepened.
 It got a little more….off the beaten path.
-I took ideas that I liked from several places Arnold Ehret’s The Mucusless Diet Healing System, raw foodism, veganism, Dr. Joel Fuhrman’s Eat to Live… I envisioned what I thought was the “perfect” diet for him, I adjusted as much as I could to get as close to my idea of the “perfect ” diet for him as I could and it all came together and it was a beautiful thing!
+I took ideas that I liked from several places Arnold Ehret’s The Mucusless Diet Healing System, raw foodism, veganism, Dr. Joel Fuhrman’s Eat to Live, Dr. Perlmutter’s Grain Brain, Dr. Peter Attia… I envisioned what I thought was the “perfect” diet for him.
+I adjusted as much as I could to get as close to my idea of the “perfect” diet as I could and it all came together and it was a beautiful thing!

 Then it was just a matter of finding the right combination of foods so that it met my criteria: